shakendev/Fountain_Foundation-MTS/README.md

     - And now back to the folder MacOS, holding down the Control key and selecting the open menu item and confirm the opening
 ```

 If you are using macOS Catalina (ver.
-10.15), then you need to allow the opening of the fountain emulator in the "Privacy" section of the system settings.
+10.15), then you need to allow the opening of the fountain emulator in the "Privacy" section of the system preferences.

 ## Windows Emulator